NicolasDurrande/guepard/README.md

 ## Install

 ### Using poetry (recommended)

+> **_NOTE:_**  :exclamation: The poetry-based setup does *not* work on the new Apple Silicon devices.
+See [Installation Apple Silicon](#Installation-Apple-Silicon) for a guide on how to install on a Apple ARM machine.

 To install the library run
 ```
 poetry install
 ```
 in a terminal at the root of the repo

-### Mac OS
+### Installation Apple Silicon
-The following is not tested with continuous integration, but it worked in the past...
+The following is not tested with continuous integration.

-Prerequisite: Install miniforge with brew `brew install miniforge` (uninstall anaconda first if necessary)
+(Optional) We recommend installing a virtual env.
+For example using `anaconda`, we create a virtual env named `gprd` using Python 3.8 as follows:
 ```
-conda create -n gprd
+conda create -n gprd python=3.8
 conda activate gprd
-conda install python=3.8
-conda install gpflow pytest jupyterlab
 ```
-If importing gpflow in a python interpreter fails, try re-installing tensorflow
+From now on, run all commands in the virtual env.

+Install runtime and development dependencies:
 ```
-conda install -c apple tensorflow-deps
-pip install tensorflow-macos
+python -m pip install -r requirements.txt dev_requirments.txt
 ```

 ## Development